glucrypto/claude-code-extended/README.md

 Will be adding more commands over time as I use it more.

-Inspired by [claude-sessions](https://github.com/iannuttall/claude-sessions) for the session design approach and shadcn - simple downloadable file primitives.

 > [!WARNING] This is a work in progress.
 Might change frequently.

 ## Currently Works with: